saquer0716/AnzTask-Android/Documentation/intro/package_content.rst

 Project
 =======

 The source code of ANZ task Android project.
-The project is running in Android Studio.
-You should always start new project on Android Studio and migrate old projects into Android Studio because AS + Gradle is way better than Eclipse + ADT.
+The project runs in Android Studio.
+You should always start new project on Android Studio and start migrating old projects into Android Studio because AS + Gradle is way better than Eclipse + ADT.
 There are many reasons you should choose Android Studio over Eclipse.

  - Much faster and takes less hardware resources.
  - Advance code editer and refactoring